Circumcision

 5. Newborn circumcision does provide some protection from cancer of the penis.
 However, the overall risk of penis cancer is very low in developed countries, such as the United States.

-The AAP does note some health benefits related to circumcisions, but these reasons are not sufficient to mandate circumcision nation wide.
-The AAP denotes that the physician should give the parents the risks and benefits of the circumcision and allow the parent to make the decision.
+The AAP does note some health benefits related to circumcisions, but these reasons are not sufficient to mandate circumcision nationwide.
+The AAP denotes that the physician should give the parents the risks and benefits of circumcision and allow the parents to make the decision.

-Most families chose to circumcise their child due to cultural, religious or personal choice.
+Most families choose to circumcise their child due to cultural, religious, or personal choice.
 This type of circumcision is defined as an elective circumcision.

 What is done during a circumcision?

 Circumcision is an outpatient procedure that involves the removal of the extra foreskin from the penis.
 This is done using a surgical knife.
-The amount of skin removed is dependent on the length of the penis and amount of foreskin.
-The goal is to leave the correct amount of foreskin so the glans (head of penis) is exposed.
-(Many well fed babies have a fat pad which engulfs the base of the penis.
-In these cases, the foreskin may partially or even completely cover the glans of the penis which is retracted in the fat pad.
-This will usually correct itself as your son?s penis grows and the baby fat disappears.)
+The amount of skin removed is dependent on the length of the penis and the amount of foreskin.
+The goal is to leave the correct amount of foreskin so the glans (head of the penis) is exposed.
+(Many well-fed babies have a fat pad that engulfs the base of the penis.
+In these cases, the foreskin may partially or even completely cover the glans of the penis, which is retracted in the fat pad.
+This will usually correct itself as your son’s penis grows and the baby fat disappears.)

 Where will the circumcision be performed?